ricardosohn/flutter_dex/README.md

 ### Disclaimer
 This is still a work-in-progress and anything is subject to change anytime.
-I'm still planning the UI, but after that some more features are going to be implemented.
+I'm (almost) done with the UI, but I will need to make some changes to the application in order for it to work as my drawings intend.

 ### Architecture Proposal
 ![App architecture proposed in the ResoCoder tutorial](/images/architecture-proposal.jpg)